Selected texts and reviews

 Charged Presence

-[...]
+Over the years the use of colour in Sharon Hall’s work has changed.
+The unifying sense of light emerging from sometimes dramatic contrasts of tone and colour in works from a few years ago has become modified – perhaps more defined, certainly more pervasive - as colours have become increasingly nuanced and glazes have been used to create wider and more subtle spatial effects.
 There are paintings in which muted, opaque colours butt against each other, their relationship sharpened by contrasting wedges of luminous paleness; and there are others in which the light emanates from beneath the paint and through layers of glazed colour to create indeterminate spaces.
 In both cases the atmospheric quality of the colour offers a contrast and counterpoint to the incisive divisions of the canvas and the surface-emphasising way in which the paint is brushed.
 Tensile surfaces and translucent depths are brought into play, with edge-defining bands of stronger colour giving definition when needed.
 Hard-edged areas are infused with atmospheric colour to produce an overall effect of painterly orchestration.
 These recent paintings are the works of someone so experienced in her medium – so in control of her resources - that she can use it to create works which are not only compelling in themselves but which, when they are shown, can magnetise the spaces around them.

 Stuart Bradshaw